Southern States Advanced Dog Food receives the Advisor’s lowest-tier rating of 1.5 stars.

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the corn gluten meal and yeast products, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the corn gluten meal, flaxseed and brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.

-Southern States Advanced Dog Food is a grain-based kibble using a moderate amount of chicken by-product meal as its main source of animal protein, thus earning the brand 1.5 stars.
+Southern States Advanced is a plant-based dry dog food using a moderate amount of chicken by-product meal as its main source of animal protein, thus earning the brand 1.5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.